 To assist in carrying out its responsibilities, the Compensation Committee is authorized to retain the services of independent advisors.
-For purposes of advice and consultation with respect to the compensation of our executive officers during fiscal 2018, the Committee engaged Compensia, Inc., a national compensation consulting firm.
+For purposes of advice and consultation with respect to the compensation of our executive officers during fiscal 2019, the Committee engaged Compensia, Inc., a national compensation consulting firm.
 Prior to engaging Compensia, the Committee considered and assessed Compensia's independence.
 To ensure Compensia's continued independence and to avoid any actual or apparent conflict of interest, the Committee does not permit Compensia to be engaged to perform any services for Ciena beyond those services provided to the Committee.
 The Committee has sole authority to retain or terminate Compensia as its executive compensation consultant and to approve its fees and other terms of engagement.
 The Committee regularly, but not less than annually, considers the independence of its compensation consultant and determines whether any related conflicts of interest require disclosure.

-In establishing executive compensation for fiscal 2018, the Compensation Committee relied upon Compensia to:
+In establishing executive compensation for fiscal 2019, the Compensation Committee relied upon Compensia to:

-- assist in the selection of a group of peer companies; - provide information on compensation paid by such peer companies to their executive officers; - analyze compensation survey data to supplement publicly available information on compensation paid by peer companies; - advise on alternative structures or forms of compensation and allocation considerations; - advise on appropriate levels of compensation for the Named Executive Officers ("NEOs") and the other members of the executive team; and - prepare "tally sheets" showing, for each executive officer, all elements of compensation received in previous fiscal years, equity grant detail, the projected value of vested and unvested equity awards outstanding, and a comparative analysis of compensation relative to the peer group.
+- assist in the selection of a group of peer companies; - provide information on compensation paid by such peer companies to their executive officers; - analyze compensation survey data to supplement publicly available information on compensation paid by peer companies; - advise on alternative structures or forms of compensation and allocation considerations; - · advise on appropriate levels of compensation for the NEOs and the other members of the executive team; and - prepare "tally sheets" showing, for each executive officer, all elements of compensation received in previous fiscal years, equity grant detail, the projected value of vested and unvested equity awards outstanding, and a comparative analysis of compensation relative to the peer group.

-In addition to its advisory work regarding executive compensation during fiscal 2018, Compensia was engaged by the Compensation Committee to provide assistance in evaluating the compensation of the non-employee directors as set forth below, to participate in and provide assistance with respect to the Committee's annual compensation risk assessment, to review Ciena's methodology for calculating its initial CEO pay ratio measure, and to review the "Compensation Discussion and Analysis" included in this proxy statement.
+In addition to its advisory work regarding executive compensation during fiscal 2019, Compensia was engaged by the Compensation Committee to provide assistance in evaluating the compensation of the non-employee directors as set forth below, to participate in and provide assistance with respect to the Committee's annual compensation risk assessment, to review Ciena's methodology for calculating its CEO pay ratio measure, and to review the "Compensation Discussion and Analysis" included in this proxy statement.
+Compensia was also engaged to provide data and analysis relating to the Committee's consideration of the terms and conditions of the change in control severance agreements described under "Potential Payments Upon Termination or Change in Control" below.